 Safety Starts With ASSP

-Millions of people return home safely from work each day thanks in large part to occupational safety and health (OSH) professionals.
+Millions of people return home safe from work each day thanks in large part to occupational safety and health (OSH) professionals.
 Our members are dedicated to making the world a safer and healthier place, and their tireless efforts lead to fewer injuries, illnesses and fatalities.

-ASSP, the world’s oldest safety society, shares in their commitment to and passion for workplace safety.
+ASSP, the world’s oldest safety society, shares in its commitment to and passion for workplace safety.
 We promote our members' expertise, leadership and commitment, while providing them with professional development, advocacy and standards development.

 While our name has changed, our mission remains steadfast: We continue to work hard to advance the profession and the individuals who choose it by supporting their efforts to prevent workplace injuries, illnesses and fatalities.
-Our members serve on federal committees; support key safety, health and environmental legislation; participate in international safety and health efforts; and raise awareness of OSH with the public.
+Our members serve on federal committees, support key safety, health and environmental legislation, participate in international safety and health efforts, and raise awareness of OSH with the public.

 In addition, ASSP is the secretariat for 11 American National Standards Institute (ANSI) committees responsible for more than 100 safety standards.
 Our members also serve on more than 40 safety and health standards committees, including three with the International Organization for Standardization (ISO).

 But our work is never complete.
 ASSP members continue to work with businesses, employers, employees, regulators and legislators on all levels to increase workplace safety for all — an initiative of which we won’t tire until every worker returns home safe.